-After treatment, you will need regular check-ups to confirm the cancer hasn’t come back.
-People who have had skin cancer are also at higher risk of developing more skin cancers.
-This is because sun damage builds up over time and cannot be reversed.
+After treatment, you will need regular check-ups to confirm the cancer hasn’t come back and to look for new skin cancers.
+People who’ve had skin cancer have a higher risk of developing more skin cancers.

 Sun exposure and vitamin D

 UV radiation from the sun causes skin cancer, but it is also the best source of vitamin D. People need vitamin D to develop and maintain strong, healthy bones.